-“I’ve found more success through my [online] network than any other way,” said the specialist, Barbara Prevel, posting this month, and in line with guidance yesterday by the CV and Interview Advisors.
+“I’ve found more success through my [online] network than any other way,” said one specialist, and in line with guidance yesterday by the CV and Interview Advisors.

 The REC’s latest list of “skills in short supply” (based on what its agency members reported) concurs, in that Cyber Security does not feature on either a full-time or contract basis.

 For the latter, temporary roles there was scarcity in September however for Data Scientists, BI; Database Developers, Developers, Software, Software Engineers and IT/Technology.

 Shortages of permanent IT bodies are more numerous – they cover all of the above seven, in addition to Agile Project Managers, Analysis, C#, Java, Technical Managers and Digital.